kubernetes/community/events/elections/2019/README.md

 ## Voting Process

+Kubernetes members in [voters.md] will receive a ballot via email.
+If you are not on that list and feel you have worked on Kubernetes in a way that is NOT reflected in GitHub contributions, you can use the [voter exemption form] to ask to participate in the election.

 Elections will be held using time-limited [Condorcet] ranking on [CIVS] using the [IRV method].
 The top vote getters will be elected to the open seats.